 6. Pamper yourself

-Take a short break from your issue and pamper yourself.
-This may be different for each person.
-Think of something that will take less than an hour that will relax you and you will enjoy.
+Take a short break from your stressors and pamper yourself.
+Self-care may be different for each person but is a great way to reduce stress.
+Think of something that will take less than an hour that will relax you and you will thoroughly enjoy.
 Some examples:

 - Sit down and read your favorite magazine or book